ahamlinman/peribot-groupme/README.md

 # Peribot::GroupMe

-Peribot::GroupMe is a set of components for Peribot.
-This provides everything necessary for a Peribot instance to send and receive messages from GroupMe.
+Peribot::GroupMe is designed and intended to be a toolbox of components that you can use to connect Peribot instances to GroupMe.
+It is designed to allow instances to operate as either GroupMe bots or full users, and it simplifies tasks like sending images as part of messages.

-A major caveat of this implementation is that it assumes the bot is a full GroupMe user, rather than simply a bot created on the developer site.
-Keep in mind that a phone number is required to create a new GroupMe user.
-It is designed to use the callback feature of bots, rather than push notifications or other means, to receive messages.
-It more or less acts as a web server that receives messages from GroupMe and processes them before sending back replies through the normal API.
-Many improvements can be made in all of these areas, but this is at least a start for getting a working chatbot running.
+Eventually, I plan to write additional documentation on how Peribot::GroupMe can be effectively used, likely as part of more extensive documentation on creating and running Peribot instances.
+However, the code is relatively simple and should give a good understanding of how this gem can be used.

 ## Contributing